-Dog Adoption Day - 4th-Grade Students' Venture By Galit Zamler
+Dog Adoption Day - project of fourth graders Venture By Galit Zamler

 Dog Adoption Day - the 4th graders venture from the Mordei HaGeta'ot school in Ramat Gan educator of leadership, entrepreneurship and business management.